 Once you’ve created your Newsletter, enter a name for the Newsletter, which is for internal/your use only. (eg. “Christmas 20xx”)

 In the next field, specify the column in your Microsoft Excel data sheet that contains your email addresses, for example – B.

 And finally, select the Microsoft Excel data sheet that you saved previously, which contains your data, by clicking the “Browse…” button and select your file.

 Then click the button “Next >”, where you can preview your emails before they are being sent to each contact.

-You will notice that the merge field “[#EXCEL-COL:C#]” has now been replaced with the value contained in our “C” column, of our Excel data sheet. (or whatever column your contacts are in)
+You will notice that the merge field “[#EXCEL-COL:C#]” has now been replaced with the value contained in our “C” column, of your Microsoft Excel data sheet. (or whatever column your contacts are in)

 Once you have previewed a few of the emails to send, click the button “Next >”.